-Local Heroes meet, victims recovering after Sam's club stabbing
+Local heroes meet, victims recovering after Sam's club stabbing

-MIDLAND, Texas — Bawi Cung, his wife, and his 3 children were back at home and cooking lunch just two days after a vicious incident at the Sam's Club in Midland on March 14 in which Bawi and 2 of his sons injured.
+MIDLAND, Texas — Bawi Cung, his wife, and his three children were back at home and cooking lunch just two days after a vicious incident at the Sam's Club in Midland on March 14 in which Bawi and two of his sons were injured.

-The family was shopping for bread at the Grocer when Bawi was attacked from behind, he says the attack started with a punch to the back of his head.
+The family was shopping for bread at the store when Bawi was attacked from behind.
+He says the attack started with a punch to the back of his head.

-As Bawi turned around the suspect police have identified as 19 year old Jose Gomes slashed Bawi with a knife.
+As Bawi turned around, the suspect police have identified as 19 year old Jose Gomez slashed Bawi with a knife.

 Bawi says the attacker then ran away, only to come back shortly after and attack his son.